run-llama/llama_index/llama-index-integrations/embeddings/llama-index-embeddings-gaudi/examples/README.md

 ### Basic Usage Example

-The example [basic.py](./basic.py) shows how to run `GaudiHuggingFaceEmbeddings` on Intel Gaudi and conduct embedding tasks such as text and query embedding.
+The example [basic.py](./basic.py) shows how to run `GaudiEmbedding` on Intel Gaudi and conduct embedding tasks such as text and query embedding.
 Run the example as following:

 ```bash
 PT_HPU_LAZY_ACC_PAR_MODE=1 PT_HPU_ENABLE_LAZY_COLLECTIVES=true python basic.py